QR3.7.1 The Curious Case of Quantum Spin

 After more than seven decades, no one understands how or even whether the collapse of a probability wave really happens.”
 (Greene, 2004), p119.

-Einstein rejected quantum collapse because it implied faster than light travel, as if the photon wave spreads as quantum theory says, then:
+Einstein rejected quantum collapse because it implied faster than light travel, for as he argued:

 Before the photon hits a screen, its wave function exists at points A or B with some probability but after, it is entirely at point A say not at B. The moment A knows it is the photon, then B knows it isn’t.
 Now suppose the screen is moved further away, eventually A and B could be in different galaxies, so how can the collapse happen instantly?
 That two events anywhere in the universe are instantly correlated faster than light contradicts special relativity.

-1. Is irreversible.
-A reboot can’t be undone because all prior processing is lost.
+1. It is irreversible.
+A reboot can’t be undone because the restart loses all prior processing.

-2. Conserves processing.
-The processing before and after a reboot is the same.
+2. It conserves processing.
+The amount of processing before and after a reboot is the same.

-3. Allows change.
-A reboot can allocate the processing involved in new ways.
+3. It re-allocates processing.
+A reboot will allocate the processing involved in new ways.

-Quantum collapse is then a processing wave restart.
-The photon arrives at a screen as many instances spread over many points, but only one of them can restart it.
-When this happens, the instances with no server support just disappear, as quantum theory says.
-Quantum collapse is then the inevitable disbanding of child instances when their parent server starts a new child.
+In computing terms then, quantum collapse is a processing wave restart caused by a reboot.
+Many instances arrive at many screen points, but only one of them can restart the photon.
+When this happens, the instances with no server support just disappear instantly, as quantum theory says.
+Quantum collapse is then the inevitable disbanding of child instances when their parent server begins a new child.
 The wave collapses instantly, as if it never was, because instances have no substance.

 Why then doesn’t the reboot point overload again when its processing restarts?
 The pass-it-on protocol (2.4.4) avoids this, because the point passes on its processing before doing anything else, so the photon that caused the overload just starts to spread again.

 To recap, a photon arriving at a screen isn’t a lonely particle heading for a single hit point but a wave of many instances, any of which can restart the photon.
-When a screen blocks this wave, the restart point depends on which reboot request the server recognizes, which to us is random.
-Many points may request a restart, but only one can succeed, so the first to do so is where the photon hits the screen.
+When a screen blocks this wave, where it restarts depends on which reboot request the server accepts, which to us is random.
+Many points may request a restart, but only one can succeed, and the first to do so is where the photon hits the screen.

 Why then does quantum collapse occur faster even than light?
-The speed of light depends on how fast the screen of our space refreshes, but programs change screen pixels without any such movement.
-It just occurs directly, anywhere on the screen.
-Likewise, a photon server can directly alter its clients anywhere on the screen of our space.
+The speed of light depends on how fast the screen of our space refreshes, but a program can change a pixel without any screen movement.
+It can just change it directly, anywhere on the screen.
+Likewise, a photon server can directly change its clients anywhere on the screen of our space.
 The point-to-point screen speed that defines the speed of light is thus irrelevant to the server-client effect of quantum collapse.
-Einstein’s objection that quantum collapse occurs faster than light doesn’t apply because it is a server effect, not a client effect.
+Quantum collapse can occur faster than light because it is a server effect, not a client effect.

 Materialism sees quantum collapse as things disappearing but in computing terms, it is just client events that didn’t happen.
-When electrons collide and bounce apart, materialism sees the same particles entering and leaving, but quantum theory tells another story.
-It says that the electrons that left the collision are actually brand-new creations, fresh off the quantum press.
-And if physical events annihilate and recreate entities, no matter substance is needed because we live in a world of events not things.
+When electrons collide and bounce apart, materialism sees the same particles entering and leaving, but quantum theory tells another story, that the electrons leaving the collision are actually brand-new creations, fresh off the quantum press.
+A world of things can just sit there and exist, but a world of processing events must be constantly recreated.
+It follows that the entities physics observes, like photons and electrons, are constantly annihilated and recreated rather than permanently existing.

 Next